Growing Non-GMO Oregon Sugar Pod II Snow Pea Vegetable Seeds

-- Soil Preference: Loamy, sandy and well-drained
+- Soil Preference: Moist, organically rich, well-drained

 - Light Preference: Full sun

-Non-GMO Oregon Sugar Pod Snow Pea (Pisum sativum) plants grow as dwarf bush-types with nearly no string, reaching their short vines 25-30”.
+Non-GMO Oregon Sugar Pod II Snow Pea (Pisum sativum) plants grow as dwarf bush-types with nearly no string, reaching their short vines 25-30”.
 These hardy snow peas are a garden heirloom, producing delicate 4” chartreuse-colored pods that thrive in cooler conditions and northern regions.
 Your annual vegetable will develop sweet and little sugar peas throughout late spring or early fall.
 Oregon Sugar Pod II varieties will continue providing flat pods as an abundant crop with vigorous growth.

-Culinary Uses for Oregon Sugar Pod II Snow Pea Vegetable Seed
+Harvesting Oregon Sugar Pod II Snow Pea

 Oregon Sugar Pod Snow Peas are sweet heirlooms that can be eaten fresh or cooked.
 The crisp and delicate 4” flat pods make a perfect rich addition to stir fries or sauteed with sesame oil, lemon, butter and peanuts!
 As a cold hardy vegetable, these bush-type snow peas are a popular ingredient in Asian cuisine.

-- 4 oz - Approximately 360 Seeds
+- 4 oz - Wholesale - Approx 360 Seeds

-- 1 lb - Approximately 1,440 Seeds
+- 1 lb - Wholesale - Approx 1,440 Seeds

-- 5 lbs - Approximately 7,200 Seeds
+- 5 lb - Bulk - Approx 7,200 Seeds